Artificial Sweeteners

 • Digestion: Sucralose is not metabolized by the body and passes through the digestive system largely unchanged.
 Some small amount may be absorbed, but it is not used for energy.

 • Toxicity: Sucralose is considered safe for consumption by regulatory agencies when consumed within acceptable daily intake levels.
 It has been extensively studied for safety and has not been found to have carcinogenic or other harmful effects.
+Emerging mechanistic data suggest potential ROS generation contributing to cellular damage.

 4. Acesulfame Potassium (Ace-K):